SSP2529

 Choose sheets, rolls, moldable compounds, extrusions, EMI O-rings, or EMI gaskets.

-SSP’s corrosion resistant EMI shielding silicones combine electrical conductivity and EMI shielding with resistance to galvanic corrosion, a problem in marine environments.
-Our nickel-aluminum-filled elastomers are a cost-effective alternative to silver-filled products and include offsets to CHO-SEAL 6502 and CHO-SEAL 6503 from Parker Chomerics.
+SSP’s corrosion resistant EMI shielding silicones combine environmental sealing and EMI shielding with resistance to galvanic corrosion, an electrochemical process that causes flange pitting in marine environments.
+Our nickel-aluminum-filled elastomers are a cost-effective alternative to silver-filled products and include both a silicone-based and a fluorosilicone-based material.

 SSP2529 is a 68-durometer, nickel-aluminum EMI shielding silicone.
 Resists galvanic corrosion.
 MIL-DTL-83528 tested.
 Use instead of CHOSEAL 6502.